Skip to main content

 380.744 Nutrition and Growth in Maternal and Child Health

-2. Evaluating strategies to promote child and adolescent health, including health services and systems delivery strategies used to address health concerns in the child and adolescent population.
+2. Evaluate strategies, interventions, and programs to promote child and adolescent health, including health services and systems delivery strategies used to address health concerns in the child and adolescent population.

 380.604 Life Course Perspectives On Health OR